Asad1287/Hospital_MachineLearning/README.md

 # Hospital_BusinessCaseStudy
-A sample study using various data science tools on business case for improving hospital in-patient process
+A sample study using various data science tools on business case for improving hospital in-patient process, performed for a university hospital dataset

 Business Case - Data Science for Hospital and Medical Industry